webix-hub/docs/data/file_manager/configuration.md

 actions.add({id: "myAction", icon: "file", value: "My Action"});
 ~~~

-It is possible to set on click handler for the added action using onItemClick event handler:
+It is possible to set a click handler for the added action using api/mouseevents_onitemclick_event.md event handler:

 ~~~js
 actions.attachEvent("onItemClick", function(id){
    if(id == "myAction"){